kyma-project/btp-manager/docs/user/README.md

 SAP BTP Service Operator allows you to connect SAP BTP services to your cluster and then manage them using Kubernetes-native tools.

-## Enable BTP Operator module

-To enable the BTP Operator module, follow the steps described in the [Install BTP Operator](01-10-installation.md) document.

 ## How BTP Operator module works

 BTP Manager provisions, updates, and deprovisions SAP BTP Service Operator along with its resources, ServiceInstances, and ServiceBindings.
 SAP BTP Service Operator manages SAP BTP services in your cluster.